 In 2011, Anton Hysén became the second professional soccer play to publicly come out.
 But who knew the 21-year-old, Swedish athlete would soon break another record just one year later?
 Hysén won Season 7 of Let’s Dance in 2012, becoming the first openly gay person to do so.
 Now the Renaissance man is working on a 10 year anniversary special of DWTS and has plans to return to his beloved sport.

+When Editor-in-Chief Aaron Hicklin interviewed you for Out in 2011, you had eight tattoos.
+Have any new ones?
 I have a full sleeve now and a couple of more.
 To be honest, I don't know how many I have now.

+You were the second professional soccer player to come out.
+Now you're also dancing!
+How's that transition been?
 All I can tell you is that it’s a HUGE difference, never have I ever witnessed so much technique in a sport.
 I did the waltz in one of the shows and I practiced holding my partner in a certain way for three hours.
 It’s so extremely far away form the soccer world — when you play soccer you don't have to look beautiful or step with a toe or heel.
 What also surprised me was that it goes so fast in some dances. when I first tried the salsa I wanted to punch the wall.
 I think it’s very important though that you have a great connection to your partner.

+Have you always been dancing?
 I have never in my life been in a dance studio!

+Wow.
+Well, congrats on winning DWTS — and becoming the first gay person to do so!
+What was that moment like?
+How was the experience as a whole?
 When I heard my name in the final I fell down to the ground and just felt so relieved.
 After 13 weeks of dancing and traveling we finally did it.
 I honestly thought I’d be eliminated after two or three weeks.

+How's the dance community compare to the sports community in terms of LGBT acceptance?
 I think the dance world is definitely more open about it, but at the end of the day we got a lot of work to do still in sports.
 We are slowly moving towards the right path.

+Are you working on any new projects?
 Right now I just want to get back to my football, since I'm doing DWTS 10 year anniversary.
 I want to work on radio/TV somehow and one day write a book about coming from a huge football family with all these details about the real life behind everything.

+Where are you living and how do you like it there?
 I still live in Göteborg, Sweden — the second biggest city in Sweden — and I love it so much.
 It’s getting bigger, more international and very, very gay friendly.
 I am buying myself an apartment pretty central in Göteborg this fall so I'm very excited about that.

+Let's talk about Stockholm for a bit.
+Have you spent a lot of time there?
 Stockholm is our capital.
 Since I've been doing DWTS in Stockholm, I've gotten some time to explore.
 Stockholm is a beautiful city with a lot of things to do and most important of all, very gay friendly.
 They have amazing places to eat and amazing scenery.
 I believe Stockholm has a lot to offer for people with different interests.

+What's the LGBT climate like in Stockholm?
+Any gay bars/clubs you'd recommend?
 I think its great here.
 I see gay couples everyday holding hands and it’s so nice to just be relaxed about it.
 I feel super comfortable in Stockholm.
 For clubs, I like King Kong, Candy, and Wonk.
 Mälarpaviljongen and Urban Deli is a really nice place drink and eat at.

+Describe your perfect day in Stockholm.
+Where would eat, walk around, visit, etc.?
 My perfect day would obviously be a sunny day with a couple of friends, having some beers by the water.
 I’d walk around Djurgården, which is a really nice area with great nature.
 If it was a game day, I’d take them to a sports bar.
 I would later bring my company to Urban Deli for food and more drinks.
 I’d go to Wonk or Candy for some dancing later in the night if my company had a dance fever.